zrcoder/isend/README.md

 # iSender
-iSender is a very light tool written in Golang, which can imitate to send requests with threads<br>
+iSender is a very light tool written in Go, which can imitate to send requests with threads(infact, go routines)<br>
 It will be very helpful when you do some benchmark test for your server

 ## Download